 All new facilities require the department’s assessment and approval of its Standard Operating Procedures (SOP) manual.
 Once approved, the department will arrange a site audit of the PEQ facility.
 This site audit involves a physical assessment of the facility, assessment of horse training facilities and procedures (if applicable) and interview of key staff and personnel.
 Following successful desk audit of the SOP manual and site audit of the new facility, all initial approvals will be valid for two years.

-If the PEQ facility is used to prepare consignments of horses within the two year validity period, the facility will require a site audit prior to the two year expiry date, which will include assessment of the records produced during preparation of consignments at the facility.
-If it passes this audit, the facility will move to the four year audit schedule.
+If the PEQ facility is used to prepare consignments of horses within the two-year validity period, the facility will require a site audit at the two-year expiry date, which will include assessment of the records produced during preparation of consignments at the facility.
+If it passes this audit, the facility will move to the four-year audit schedule.